molgenis/capice-resources/train_data_creator/README.md

 - class

 Since the keep in pandas.DataFrame.drop_duplicates() is not defined, the first duplicate will remain present while the rest are dropped.
+Since VKGL is appended to the ClinVar dataset, the ClinVar variant will be kept.
 _Note: it might be possible that duplicate variants are still present with conflicting classes, since those do not count as duplicates.
 We don't think this will be an issue due to the amount of samples._

-Now that we have an assembled large dataset, we can start building the train-test and validation datasets. __But be fore we can do that__, it is useful to apply the sample weights already.
+Now that we have an assembled large dataset, we can start building the train-test and validation datasets. __But before we can do that__, it is useful to apply the sample weights already.
 Sample weights is what tells XGBoost (and other machine learning algorithms) how well it should trust the particular sample.
 As of current, the following ClinVar Gold Star ratings are used to apply the following sample weights: